amiabix/Miden-Zcash/README.md

 - **Core SDK** (`src/`): Implements Zcash protocol features in TypeScript, offering both high-level and low-level APIs.
 - **Browser Wallet** (`miden-browser-wallet/`): A Next.js application that integrates the Core SDK and provides the user-facing wallet interface.
-- **Proving Service** (`proving-service/`): An optional Rust HTTP service that generates Groth16 proofs server-side for Sapling shielded transactions where client devices fail to prove locally.

 Below is an architecture diagram illustrating their interaction and modular decomposition: